source-foundry/Hack/FAQ.md

 #### How is Hack licensed?

-Hack is a derivative from upstream Bitstream Vera Sans Mono source and DejaVu Sans Mono source.
+Hack is a derivative of upstream Bitstream Vera Sans Mono and DejaVu Sans Mono source.
 The Hack changes are licensed under the MIT license.
 Bitstream Vera Sans Mono is licensed under the Bitstream Vera license and maintains reserved font names "Bitstream" and "Vera".
 The DejaVu changes to the Bitstream Vera source were committed to the public domain.

 You may view the full text of the license in [LICENSE.md](LICENSE.md).

-#### Can I modify a glyph in Hack?
+#### Can I modify one or more glyphs in Hack?

 Yes.